iansawicki/octoml-cli-workflows/README.md

 In this example, local jobs start whenever there is a push to any non-`main` branches.
 Cloud jobs start whenever there is a push to any `main` branches.

-Edit the `on` clause in each job or pipeline to control how the jobs are run.
+Edit the `on` clause in each job or workflow to control how the jobs are run.
 Refer to [GitHub’s documentation](https://docs.github.com/en/actions/using-workflows/triggering-a-workflow) for more information.